Resurrection Mary: the Queen of Chicago's Haunted Archer Avenue

 Archer Avenue: Derived Energy from Underground Springs’ Nodal Points

 Later, Guy Underwood, a dowser, claimed to have discovered that these points contained underground springs, which seemed to create patterns of spiral lines of "force" around them.
 He also found straight lines of this same force, which he termed holy lines, passing through these sites.
-Occult investigator Stephen Jenkins speculated that poltergeist activity and other haunting phenomena may actually take its energy from nodal points.
-Like-minded observers have wondered if ancient cultures—including Native Americans-- harbored an awareness of these energies and utilized them as sacred paths and sites for their ritual activity.
+Occult investigator Stephen Jenkins speculated that poltergeist activity and other haunting phenomena may actually take their energy from nodal points.
+Like-minded observers have wondered if ancient cultures—including Native Americans—hoard an awareness of these energies and utilized them as sacred paths and sites for their ritual activity.

-Covering similar ground is E.T.
+Covering similar ground is ET.
 Stringer's concept of Tellurianism, set forth in his 1974 volume, Secrets of the Gods.
-According to Stringer's philosophy, there is a Telluric or "earth" force that exists and "holds people together in a particular place ... " Besides encouraging tight-knit communities such places are often hotbeds of purported paranormal activity.
+According to Stringer's philosophy, there is a Telluric, or "earth," force that exists and "holds people together in a particular place."
+Besides encouraging tight-knit communities, such places are often hotbeds of purported paranormal activity.

 Author Joe Cooper, who studied Stringer's philosophy, speculated that Cottingley, an English settlement noted for unusual apparitional phenomena, especially so-called "fairy sightings," was one such place.
-Incidentally, ley hunters have pointed out that in many English areas ley lines are called "fairy paths" by locals, suggesting that there may actually be some sort of energy running along these paths which, magnified at their intersections, promotes the occurrence of unusual events, especially apparitional sightings.
+Incidentally, ley hunters have pointed out that in many English areas ley lines are called "fairy paths" by locals, suggesting that there may actually be some sort of energy running along these paths, which, magnified at their intersections, promotes the occurrence of unusual events, especially apparitional sightings.

 The Running Waterways Nurturing Paranormal Activity

-One final theory that may explain the Archer Avenue phenomena holds that running water nurtures psychic activity.
+One final theory that may explain the Archer Avenue phenomenon holds that running water nurtures psychic activity.
 It is worth noting that St. James-Sag is nearly surrounded by waterways, bounded by the Cal-Sag Channel to the south and the DesPlaines River, the Illinois and Michigan Canal, and the Chicago Sanitary and Shipping Canal, which all run parallel to each other along Archer Avenue.

 These waterways follow Archer all the way southwest to Joliet and northeast to Summit, just north of Resurrection Cemetery.
 This whole area is also covered with lakes, sloughs, and other minor bodies of water.
 Nearby Maple Lake, as already mentioned. has been the site of dozens of ghost light sightings over the years.
-If paranormal activity really does feed off of water, the dank passage of Archer A venue would certainly provide plenty of nourishment.
+If paranormal activity really does feed off of water, the dank passage of the Archer A venue would certainly provide plenty of nourishment.

 From these descriptions of ley systems and Tellurianism, one is tempted to peg Archer Avenue as a ley line, or the area it covers as some center of Telluric force.
 Working from such premises, we might appropriately credit the sighting of the road's myriad specters to the "magic" of an ancient sacred path, just as we might credit the complex folklore of the Archer Avenue area to a kind of "force" that keeps its populace utterly enmeshed in the physical and cultural worlds of Chicago's far Southwest Side.